mscheltienne/meg-tests/doc/meg-session.rst

     not coplanar.
 MEGIN opted for 5 coils as a safety margin to ensure a robust estimation.

-The HPI measurement at the beginning of the recording is used to estimate a single device to head transformation, stored in the ``raw.info["dev_head_t"]`` field of a :class:`~mne.io.Raw` object.
+The :term:`HPI` measurement at the beginning of the recording is used to estimate a single device to head transformation, stored in the ``raw.info["dev_head_t"]`` field of a :class:`~mne.io.Raw` object.

 .. note::

     In `MNE-Python <mne stable_>`_, the device to head transformation is stored in a :class:`~mne.transforms.Transform` object representing a 4x4 affine transformation.

-cHPI (continuous Head Position Indication) is used to continuously elicit a magnetic field from the 5 HPI coils. :ref:`data-analysis-pc:MaxWell filter` can use the cHPI signal to correct signal distortions due to head movements.
+:term:`cHPI` (continuous Head Position Indication) is used to continuously elicit a magnetic field from the 5 HPI coils. :ref:`data-analysis-pc:MaxWell filter` can use the :term:`cHPI` signal to correct signal distortions due to head movements.
 See :ref:`this tutorial <tut-cHPI>` for more information about the correction of head movements using `MNE-Python <mne stable_>`_.

 .. warning::

-    In any-case, the cHPI signal should be filtered out before the analysis.
+    In any-case, the :term:`cHPI` signal should be filtered out before the analysis.
     In `MNE-Python <mne stable_>`_, this is done through :func:`~mne.chpi.filter_chpi`.
-    Note that this function is not a simple notch filter as the cHPI signals are in general not stationary because the head movements act like amplitude modulators.
+    Note that this function is not a simple notch filter as the :term:`cHPI` signals are in general not stationary because the head movements act like amplitude modulators.
-    Thus, an iterative fitting method is used to remove the cHPI signal.
+    Thus, an iterative fitting method is used to remove the :term:`cHPI` signal.

 Experiment
 ----------